hermit-os/hermit-entry/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Hermit images

+This Rust crate also implements a basic reader for Hermit images.
+Overall, these are just `.tar.gz` (i.e. gzipped tar) files.

+They contain at least 2 special entries:
+* The config file (in TOML format), at `hermit.toml` in the image root.
+  The expected entries are described in the crate documentation in `hermit_entry::config::Config` (requires enabling the `config` feature).
+* A Hermit Kernel ELF file, whose path is specified in the config.

+For performance reasons, it should be preferred to put the config and kernel as the first two entries of the image (tar files don't have any sorting or index, except that normally, the latest entry of the file takes precedence).

+All subdirectories of the image itself are mapped (from the Hermit kernel perspective) into `/`.